-The Division of Libraries, Archives & Museums creates and publishes video and audio recordings relating to our services and collections.
-Captions must be made available for this content.
-This guide describes options for meeting this requirement.
+The Division of Libraries, Archives & Museums creates and publishes video and audio-recordings relating to our services and collections.
+Captions must be made available for videos and transcripts must be made available for audio-recordings.
+Also, if the audio-recording does not sufficiently describe visual content, audio-description is also required This guide describes options for meeting these requirements.

 Because captioning is a labor intensive process and LAM has a deposit account with 3Play Media for captioning, we only recommend the DIY option for short videos.
 If you want to give it a try, Amara is a good option.